studiolumio/hooks/README.md

 `useCopyToClipboard` – provides a copy method to save a string in the clipboard and the copied value

 `useEventListener` – it does what the name says.
-Pass in an event and a callback functions as params
+Pass in an event and a callback function as the second parameter

 `useDebounce` – uses an internal timer to execute the callback function every x seconds (2nd parameter)

 `useEffectOnce` – `useEffect` that's executed only one time, on mount.

+`useUpdateEffect` – `useEffect` that ignores the first invocation (e.g. on mount)

+`useIsMounted` – it returns a callback that returns true if the component is mounted

+`useFirstMountState` – it returns true if component is just mounted.

 <br/>